DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

         System.Web.Helpers.AntiForgery.Validate();
 }
 ```
-If the validation has been failed, the MasterPage will generate an error:
+If the validation fails, the MasterPage will generate an error:

 ![AntiForgeryError](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/anti-forgery-error.png?raw=true)

-The sample project illustrates how to ensure your web application‚Äôs security in two use-case scenarios:
+The sample project illustrates how to ensure your web applicationís security in two use-case scenarios:

 ### Preventing Anauthorized CRUD Operations
-In this scenario, an attack is aimed to perform a CRUD operation on the server side by emulating a request from a data aware control (an [ASPxGridView](http://help.devexpress.com/#AspNet/clsDevExpressWebASPxGridViewtopic) in the example).
+In this scenario, an attack attempts to perform a CRUD operation on the server side by emulating a request from a data aware control (an [ASPxGridView](http://help.devexpress.com/#AspNet/clsDevExpressWebASPxGridViewtopic) in the example).

 ![AntiForgeryGrid](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/anti-forgery-grid.png?raw=true)

 ### Preventing Anauthorized Changes to User Account Information
-In this scenario, an attack is aimed to modify the user account information (the email address in the example).
+In this scenario, an attack attempts to modify the user account information (the email address in the example).

 ![AntiForgeryEmail](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/anti-forgery-email.png?raw=true)

 **See Also:** [Stack Overflow - preventing cross-site request forgery (csrf) attacks in asp.net web forms](https://stackoverflow.com/questions/29939566/preventing-cross-site-request-forgery-csrf-attacks-in-asp-net-web-forms)

+---